Sliding Window Algorithm Explained

 The sliding window is a problem-solving technique that’s designed to transform two nested loops into a single loop.
-It applies to arrays or lists.
+It applies to arrays, lists or strings.
 These problems are painless to solve using a brute force approach in O(n²) or O(n³).
-However, the sliding window technique can reduce the time complexity to O(n).
+However, the sliding window technique can reduce the time complexity of an algorithm to O(n).

 Sliding Window Algorithm Definition

 Sliding window algorithm is a problem solving technique that transforms two nested loops into one loop.
-It can reduce the time complexity to O(n).
+It can reduce the time complexity of an algorithm to O(n).

 Sliding window array example